moneroexamples/access-blockchain-in-cpp/README.md

     }

-    // we also need tx public key, rather than tx hash.
+    // we also need tx public key, but we have tx hash only.
-    // to get it first, we obtained transaction object tx
+    // to get the key, first, we obtained transaction object tx
     // and then we get its public key from tx's extras. cryptonote::transaction tx;